Teen Programs @ Eden

 An optional deep-dive farm skills program

-9th Grade: Teen Apprenticeship Program
+9th Grade: (TAP) Teen Apprenticeship Program

 A journey through a rite-of-passage of adventure, responsibility, self-exploration and service

 A 3-week farming adventure road trip traveling to Asheville, New Orleans, and Atlanta!

 11th Grade: Anafim (Leadership Training Program)

 Leadership training fused with real-life leadership and work experiences